lorenanda/lorenanda.github.io/_posts/2021-10-03-spectral-biclustering-for-marketing-in-python.md

 Biclustering operates on a matrice \\( A ∈ R^{n \times m} \\).
 In a marketing example, the rows and columns can represent customers and products.
 Each element $$a_{ij} ∈ A$$ indicates a rating (or zero) for the product $$p_j$$ given by the customer $$c_i$$. $$A$$ has an underlying checkerboard structure, where the compact regions (biclusters) represent sub-matrices.

-## Theory: Spectral Biclustering algorithm
+## Understanding the Spectral Biclustering algorithm
 Spectral Biclustering is an algorithm developed by [Kluger et al. (2003)](https://pubmed.ncbi.nlm.nih.gov/12671006/) for classifying genes and conditions.
 Spectral Biclustering relies on Singular Value Decomposition (SVD) and was initially applied to bioinformatics tasks, but has found applications in other fields as well.

 The algorithm consists of five steps: